Balance Sheet vs. Income Statement: What’s the Difference?

 Once the balance sheet is complete, a small business owner can then perform an analysis of its various parts.
 One balance sheet analysis example is looking at your current assets vs non-current assets, or investments that are not expected to be converted to cash in the coming year, or those that are difficult to convert to cash.

-In the same way, a solopreneur can analyze inventories vs receivables and the amount of cash on hand to fund daily operations.
+Similarly, a solopreneur can analyze inventories versus receivables and the amount of cash on hand to fund daily operations.

 An analysis of liabilities would consider current vs non-current liabilities (or those that don’t need to be paid within one year) along with equity, or the difference between the value of the asset and the debt attached to it.